 Create a trigger

-Select the trigger that runs when a form is submitted, “Triggers when a OneBlink Form submission occurs”.
-This is the trigger that will start your flow.
+Select the trigger called “Triggers when a OneBlink Form submission occurs”.
+This trigger starts your flow when a OneBlink form is submitted.

 Trigger conditions

-When setting up your trigger make sure you add a Label and Form.
-The label will help identify the flow, and then selecting the form will ensure that the flow only runs when that form is submitted.
-If this is not set the flow will run when any form in the account is submitted.
+The label helps identify the flow.
+Selecting a form ensures the flow only runs when that form is submitted.
+If a form is not selected, the flow will run when any form in the account is submitted.

 Generate Form Submission PDF